relate-java/relate/README.md

 **From relations to object graphs - a relation mapper for POJOs.**

-This is a package package for mapping relational data to object graphs.
+This is a package for mapping relational data to object graphs.
 The data can originate anywhere, but the most typical use-case is result sets produced by joining tables in a relational database.
 The mapping is type-safe, so there's multiple mappers with different